-Applicants are required to have completed a master's degree in counseling or a closely related field from a regionally or nationally accredited institution of higher education and submit three letters of recommendation, a statement of career goals, and a resume or curriculum vitae.
+Applicants are required to have completed a master's degree in counseling or a closely related field from a regionally or nationally accredited institution of higher education and submit official transcripts from all accredited post-secondary institutions attended, a statement of personal and career goals, a résumé or curriculum vitae, and three letters of recommendation.
+(Note: letters are not required for students currently enrolled in the MS in Mental Health Counseling or School Counseling programs.)
 Eligible applicants are invited for an interview with the admission committee.